martinlehoux/kagamino_blog/content/_index.md

 I set up a RSS feed for this blog, so you can get updated when new content is available.
 I use this all the time to aggregate other blogs into one feed, and I think it works great!

+I try to maintain a [page describing my computer setup](/computer-setup), as much for everyone as myself

 I try to contribute from time to time to the Open Source Software community.
 Here are [some of my contributions](https://github.com/pulls?page=1&q=sort%3Aupdated-desc%20is%3Apr%20author%3Amartinlehoux%20archived%3Afalse%20is%3Apublic%20is%3Aclosed%20-org%3Amartinlehoux):

 **Pytition**